leen-1422/SDA-mern-backend-project/README.md

 In this level, the application includes the following features:

-1. Create all the needed models for the backend to function.
+1. Create all the needed models for the backend to function.✅
-2. Create routes to handle CRUD requests.
+2. Create routes to handle CRUD requests.✅
-3. Implement a route to handle GET requests for fetching a specific item or product based on a unique identifier (e.g., item ID or product ID).
+3. Implement a route to handle GET requests for fetching a specific item or product based on a unique identifier (e.g., item ID or product ID).✅

 ## Level 2: Additional Requirements